sethvance26/E-Commerce-Back-End/README.md

 [GitHub]-(sethvance26)

 ## Tests
-To run a test, use the command You may use the GET, POST, PUT, or UPDATE routes to test the functionality of this application.
+You may use the GET, POST, PUT, or UPDATE routes to test the functionality of this application.
 If you need a demonstration, please view the video below.

 ## Usage
 Have fun!